Azure-Samples/azure-search-power-skills/README.md

 # Azure Search Power Skills

-A collection of useful functions to be deployed as custom skills for Azure Cognitive Search .
+A collection of useful functions to be deployed as custom skills for Azure Cognitive Search.

 ## Features